Cleveland Clinic logo

 When should I call my healthcare provider?

-See your doctor if you have persistent pain in the kidney area, or if you have back pain along with any of the following symptoms:
+See your provider or go to the ER if you have persistent kidney pain or if you have back pain along with any of the following symptoms:

-• A repeated urgent need to pee that is unusual for you.
+• A repeated, urgent need to pee that’s unusual for you

-• A general feeling of illness or lethargy that won’t go away.
+• A general feeling of illness or low energy that won’t go away

 Advertisement